-This criterion requires the ability of a certified Health IT module to transmit antimicrobial use and resistance reporting data to a registry using a specified format.
-We intend to record the frequency that antimicrobial use and resistance reporting data is submitted to registries by providers to demonstrate the certified capability is available and effective, regardless of the frequency it is used.
+Criterion Interactive Test Plan Justification and Expected Outcome 170.315(f)(2) Transmission to public health agencies - syndromic surveillance NeoDeck will use the at least 3 test patients and update the patients with a confirmed diagnosis to trigger a syndromic surveillance event.
+NeoDeck will use the NIST syndromic surveillance HLv2 tool found here: https://hl7v2-ssr2testing.nist.gov/ss-r2/#/home to confirm that the PHIN ADT message conforms to the expected standard.
+This criterion requires the ability of a certified Health IT module to transmit syndrome-based public health surveillance data to a registry using a specified format.
+We intend to record the frequency that syndromic surveillance data is submitted to registries by providers to demonstrate the certified capability is available and effective, regardless of the frequency it is used.
 Our expectation is there will be zero adoption of this certified capability by our users, so we have added interactive testing methodology for these capabilities to the test plan below to demonstrate the feature is available and functions as expected should any users elect to begin using this feature.